-Yes.
-You can make this cake the day before you serve it and store it on the counter in an airtight container.
+You can make this apple coffee cake with sour cream the day before you serve it and store it on the counter in an airtight container.
 However, I recommend waiting to add the glaze until the day of, otherwise the glaze can make the cake soggy.

 No. The cake can be kept on the counter in an airtight container for up to 3 days.

 What Can I use In Place Of a Box of Yellow Cake Mix?